maribelcuales/node-db4-guided/README.md

 - [ ] type `npm run server` to start the API.

 Please follow along as the instructor uses Knex migrations and seeding to create a multi-table database schema.

+## Requirements

+Manage Students.

+Manage Cohorts.

+Manage Tracks (iOS, Web, DS).

+Cohorts are assemble for a track.
+Can a cohort belong to more than one track = no.

+Track <> Cohorts

+Cohorts house a group of students.

+Student can go through more than one cohort.